phutruonnttn/yushan-platform-docs/README.md

 **Yushan Platform Documentation** - Complete guide to the gamified web novel reading platform 🚀

-**Last Updated**: November 2025 - Phase 3: Repository Pattern implementation completed for all services + Aggregate Boundaries & Domain Events completed for content-service + Kafka Events Transaction Boundary Fix completed for all services (45% complete)
+**Last Updated**: November 2025 - Phase 3: Repository Pattern implementation completed for all services + Aggregate Boundaries & Domain Events completed for content-service + Kafka Events Transaction Boundary Fix completed for all services + Gateway-Level JWT Authentication with HMAC Signature completed for all services (50% complete)